I Want To...

 Spinal Oncology Laboratory for Translational Molecular Genetics

-The bony skeleton is one of the most common sites of metastatic spread of cancer and is a significant source of morbidity in cancer patients, causing pain and pathological fracture, impaired ambulatory ability, and poorer quality of life.
+The bony skeleton is one of the most common sites of metastatic spread of cancer and a significant source of morbidity in cancer patients, causing pain and pathological fracture, impaired ambulatory ability and poorer quality of life.

-In our continuous investigation the mechanism of metastasis in spine tumors and developing animal models and treatments, our team seeks to understand how cancer cells metastasize to the bony spine.
+In our continuous investigation of the mechanism of metastasis in spine tumors and of developing animal models and treatments, our team seeks to understand how cancer cells metastasize to the bony spine.

 Animal cancer models of skeletal metastases are essential for:

-Thus, the ideal animal model should be clinically relevant, reproducible and representative of the human condition.
-With this in mind our laboratory develops novel techniques to evaluate our animal models of metastatic spine disease, such as:
+So, the ideal animal model should be clinically relevant, reproducible and representative of the human condition.
+With this in mind, our laboratory develops novel techniques to evaluate our animal models of metastatic spine disease, such as:

-- imaging analyses such as bioluminescence and nanoSPECT/CT to detect cancer cells’ metastasis.
+- Imaging analyses such as bioluminescence and NanoSPECT/CT to detect cancer cell metastasis

-We have the unique opportunity to collect human patient samples from the operating room and use them in our research to understand how primary cancers such as breast, prostate, melanoma and lung behave in an immunosupressed animal.
+We have the unique opportunity to collect human patient samples from the operating room and use them in our research to understand how primary cancers such as melanoma and breast, prostate and lung cancer behave in an immunosuppressed animal.

 Explore our research projects.